Account management in 2026: finance-led strategies for client-centric growth

 • Creating consistent value-adds to existing product or service offerings, such as after-sales care and warranties.

 The work isn’t done when the sale closes.
-Customers big and small leave for many reasons, and one of the best ways to avoid a negative impact to your financial bottom line is to implement a strategic account management program.
+Customers big and small leave for many reasons, and one of the best ways to avoid a negative impact on your financial bottom line is to implement a strategic account management program.
 Along with keeping your clients happy with your services, a strong agency-client relationship can help you:

 As a rule of thumb, account managers should:

-Embrace Clarity in Roles
+Embrace clarity in roles

 Break down communication silos